Our Anti-Bribery Commitment

 Any expenses that an employee or third party incurs on Colgate's behalf or in connection with our business shall not be reimbursable unless they are lawful and supported by detailed documentation including, for example, valid invoices or receipts.

 Expenditures Related to Government Officials

 No funds may be provided to or spent on behalf of a government official or entity, directly or indirectly, without advance written approval from Colgate's Global Legal Organization.
-This includes any payments, gifts, donations, entertainment, travel, meals, or other items of value.
+This includes any payments, gifts, donations, charitable contributions, sponsorships, entertainment, travel, meals, or other items of value.
 (For additional information, please review the Global Policy on Expenditures Related to Government Officials & Governments.)
 Advance approval is not required for official fees supported by government-issued receipts (e.g., permit or license fees).

 Please note that the term "government official" is widely defined and may include individuals who are employed by any public or state-affiliated institution or organization or who act in an official capacity in any way, whether full-time, part-time or unpaid.
 Government officials can be found in every branch and level of government and public life and may include anyone from low-level customs employees, to employees of state-owned media outlets, to high-ranking lawmakers, as well as researchers, professors, teachers, dentists, veterinarians, or other professionals and Key Thought Leaders.
 If you are in doubt as to whether an individual could be considered a government official, you should contact the Global Legal Organization.

 In addition to prohibiting bribery of government officials, Colgate also prohibits its employees and third parties from engaging in bribery of private parties.
 You should not seek to improperly influence the judgment or conduct of any party with whom you might be conducting Company business by offering or providing any payments, gifts or other benefits, or by any other unlawful inducement.